A spectrum-based shortcut method for topological systems

-Although shortcuts to adiabaticity is widely used in the context of few-level systems, it has not been explored well in multi-level systems.
-The main obstacle is the difficulty in acquiring and employing the counterdiabatic term in multi-level systems, requiring extensive knowledge of the full Hamiltonian spectral properties and the ability to control highly non-local, infinite-range interactions.
-Recent progress has been made in systematically building up the approximate counterdiabatic term using a variational method\cite{Sels}.
-This method has been recently applied to ground-state preparation\cite{Claeys,Passarelli,Prielinger,Barone}and state transfer\cite{Cepaite} in specific quantum spin systems.
+Although shortcuts to adiabaticity are widely used in the context of few-level systems, they have not been well explored for multi-level systems, especially topological systems.
+The main obstacle is the difficulty in acquiring and employing the counterdiabatic term in multi-level systems, which requires extensive knowledge of the full Hamiltonian spectruml properties and the ability to control highly non-local, infinite-range interactions.
+Recent progress has been made in systematically building approximate counterdiabatic terms using a variational method\cite{Sels}.
+This method has been applied to ground-state preparation\cite{Claeys,Passarelli,Prielinger,Barone}and state transfer\cite{Cepaite} in specific quantum spin systems.
 However, an exact and generic shortcut protocol for precise state manipulations in these systems has yet to be developed.

-Recently, quantum state transfer via topological edge states has also been proposed and studied in the topological phases of matter since the edge modes are quite robust against perturbation and disorder thanks to their topological nature in the bulk\cite{FMei2018,Qi}.
-Also, the quantum state transfer via the topological edge states has been experimentally demonstrated by Rydberg atoms\cite{S. de}, semiconductor quantum dots\cite{Kiczynski}, and coupled waveguides\cite{Gabriel}.
-Up to the present, one can only speed up this type of state transfer through the special modulation function\cite{Brouzos,Palaiodimopoulos}, introducing additional coupling fields\cite{Felippo,Yunlan,Lijun} or by topological domain walls\cite{Zurita} in Hermitian cases.
-So this is an open question of whether there is a universal proposal for enhancing the performance of state transfer via topological edge states, especially in non-Hermitian cases\cite{Cui}.
+Recently, quantum state transfer via topological edge states has been proposed and studied in the topological phases of matter, as the edge modes are quite robust against perturbation and disorder due to their topological nature in the bulk\cite{FMei2018,Qi,Yue2023}.
+Quantum state transfer via the topological edge states has been experimentally demonstrated with Rydberg atoms\cite{S. de}, semiconductor quantum dots\cite{Kiczynski}, and coupled waveguides\cite{Gabriel}.
+To date, speeding up this type of state transfer has been achieved through the special modulation function\cite{Brouzos,Palaiodimopoulos}, introducing additional coupling fields\cite{Felippo,Yunlan,Lijun} or by topological domain walls\cite{Zurita} in Hermitian cases.
+However, a proposal for enhancing state transfer via topological edge states, especially in non-Hermitian cases\cite{Cui}, remains an open question.